+When I travel I am often closely observing the botanical elements of a place, as they often form an interesting and informative backdrop in the wider local scene.
+Floral photography fits in well with the idea of looking for local colour.
 From recent travels to California, these vivid yellow pincushion protea flowers stood in bright contrast to their dark green foliage.
 Spotted while on a waterfront walk in Monterey, with blustery spring showers and fast-moving clouds overhead, these fresh blooms were a welcome colourful reminder that spring is just around the corner.

-It was just another blustery, spring day on the California coast, with scattered rain showers and blank overcast skies accompanying my drive South from Santa Cruz to Monterey.
+I didn’t set out to find such a powerful weather photography subject, it was just another blustery, spring day on the California coast.
+With scattered rain showers and blank overcast skies accompanying my drive south from Santa Cruz to Monterey.
 With glimpses of the ocean and soft, rolling hills opening to loamy and verdant valleys, the scenery along Highway 1 can be beautiful in any weather.

-After turning inland through fields of strawberries and artichokes then skimming across the Elkhorn Slough with its swath of intertidal wetlands, the highway bends back to meet the ocean as Monterey appears ahead.
+After turning inland through fields of strawberries and artichokes then skimming across the Elkhorn Slough with its swath of inter-tidal wetlands, the highway bends back to meet the ocean as Monterey appears ahead.
 Approaching the stretch of sand dunes that mark the beginning of expansive, wild beaches just South of the Salinas River, I felt the brute force of a powerful wind blowing in across the Pacific ocean.
 Then I noticed the clouds.

 At first just a heavy smudge on the horizon, an undefined darker grey in a sky already laced with rain and mist.
 These clouds quickly became distinct above the white-capped Monterey Bay; fast-moving, dark and dramatic, their undersides carved into undulating ribbons of green and blue with a curtain of heavy rain following close behind.
 I had my camera with me that day, and immediately pulled off the highway to a small beach access and overlook.